Fast & Accredited Legal DNA Testing

-All legal testing and immigration DNA testing is provided through our partner laboratory which is approved by the United Kingdom Home Office and listed by the Ministry of Justice.
-It is important that if you are directed by the court under section 20 of the Family Law Reform Act 1969, to select a DNA testing company that is listed on the MOJ for the test results to be accepted.
+All our legal DNA testing and immigration DNA testing is provided through our partner laboratory which is approved by the United Kingdom Home Office and listed by the Ministry of Justice as an approved supplier.
+It is important that if you are directed by the court under Section 20 of the Family Law Reform Act 1969, to select a DNA testing company that is listed on the MOJ for the test results to be accepted.

 Once your DNA samples are processed, a copy of the test results will first be sent by email within 3-5 working days.
-All paternity tests are performed by our ISO17025 accredited laboratory which has performed over 250,000 DNA tests to date.
-You can therefore rest assured that your test is being performed under the strictest of guidelines.
+All paternity tests are performed by an ISO17025 accredited laboratory which has performed over 300,000 DNA tests to date.
+You can, therefore, rest assured that your test is being performed under the strictest of guidelines.

 How are samples collected?

-A legal test must follow a strict chain of custody procedure.
-Samples are collected by an independent third party such as a doctor.
+A legal test must follow strict chain of custody procedures.
+Samples are collected by an independent third party such as a doctor, lawyer or registered nurse.
 This person is known as a sampler.
 Samplers and are responsible for verifying the identity of the parties being tested and ensuring optimal DNA sample collection.
 The client is responsible for making an appointment with a registered sampler and paying any related fees.
 The price for the Legal Paternity Test is £289.

-When ordering with EasyDNA you can benefit from a home appointment with one of our approved samplers.
-This service is not included in the test price and prices may vary according to your location.
-For a visual guide on how your samples will be collected visit our sample collection guide page.
+When ordering with EasyDNA you can benefit from a home appointment with one of our independent and approved samplers.
+Once the booking is made the samplers will visit your location to take the sample under the necessary protocols.
+This service is not included in the price of the DNA test.
+You can book this service when placing the order for the legal test.
+A standard fee of £125 is charged at checkout but prices may end up varying according to your location.
+For a visual guide on how your samples will be collected visit our sample collection guide HERE.

 2. Each person must provide a form of identification that is recognised under UK law; such forms of identification include birth certificates, passports, Army identification card and so forth.

-3. EasyDNA provides a sampling kit which we will deliver directly to your sampler.
-This legal kit will contain all the necessary including the consent forms.
+3. EasyDNA provides a sampling kit that we will deliver directly to your sampler.
+This legal kit will contain all the necessities including the consent forms.